alex/what-happens-when/README.rst

 HTML parsing
 ------------

+The rendering engine will start getting the contents of the requested document from the networking layer.
+This will usually be done in 8kB chunks.

 The primary job of HTML parser to parse the HTML markup into a parse tree.

 The output tree (the "parse tree") is a tree of DOM element and attribute